WMFO/Rivendell-Spinitron-Update/README.md

 For copyrights and licensing, see TERMS and COPYING.

 This is a Rivendell Loadable Module made to report the current playing song metadata to Spinitron.
-It was made for Rivendell 1.5.
+It was orginally made for Rivendell 1.5 and has been updated to work with Rivendell 2.
 It sends Now&Next PAD data via UDP packets to the destination(s) specified in the configuration file pointed to by the plugin argument.